nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

 ```

-Remember that Nix is also a functional programming language (there are a lot of namespace collisions here, I know).
+Remember that Nix is also a functional programming language (namespace collisions, I know).
 In this paradigm, even an attribute set is a function, although a simple [kind](https://en.wikipedia.org/wiki/Kind_(type_theory)).
 Thus, we can do something like this to the `outputs` attribute:

 ```nix
 {